appium/java-client/README.md

       - `io.appium.java_client.SwipeElementDirection` and `io.appium.java_client.TouchebleElement` also were marked deprecated.

     redesign of `TouchAction` and `MultiTouchAction`
       - constructors were redesigned.
 There is no strict binding of `AppiumDriver` and `TouchAction` /`MultiTouchAction`.
-They can pass any instance of a class that implements `PerformsTouchActions`.
+They can consume any instance of a class that implements `PerformsTouchActions`.
+      - `io.appium.java_client.ios.IOSTouchAction` was added.
+It extends `io.appium.java_client.TouchAction`.

     `JsonToMobileElementConverter` re-design [#532](https://github.com/appium/java-client/pull/532):
        - unused `MobileElementToJsonConverter` was removed